Creating successful engagement and benefits strategies for Gen Z.

 Generation Z’s youth contributes to their benefits concerns.
 Most have not started families and many are still on their parents’ healthcare plan.
 However, nearly half of Gen Z worries about financial wellness such as student loan debt.

-With this young and healthy group, employers should consider a high deductible health plan paired with a Health Savings Account (HSA).
+With this young and healthy group, employers should consider a High Deductible Health Plan (HDHP) paired with a Health Savings Account (HSA).
 The triple tax benefits from an HSA (tax-free contributions, withdrawals, and account growth) can help Gen Z save for future expenses.
 An HSA can also be used as a retirement account after age 65.
 Flexible Spending Accounts (FSAs) can also be a valuable healthcare benefit for this group.

 Other desirable health benefits include employee assistance programs that offer counseling and mental health services.
 Gen Z is much more open and accepting of mental health care, compared to older generations.